By Abby Reinhard

 Keeping your facility clean while protecting and maintaining your floors is important.
 However, it’s not always clear how best to do that.
 Here are five tips on how to keep carpets clean in your commercial facility and protect your carpet investment.

 - Be sure to use a vacuum cleaner with a beater bar, which helps scrub the carpet and raise soil particles up and out of the carpet.

 - Use “encapsulation cleaning” periodically to remove deep-down particles and oils.
 This process involves polymers that are applied to the carpet fibers, breaking down dirt and soil particles that are extracted easily by a vacuum cleaner that has beater bars.
-Quick drying time is a bonus — foot traffic allowed almost immediately, which means your facility will have little downtime.
+Quick-drying time is a bonus — foot traffic is allowed almost immediately, which means your facility will have little downtime.

 And when all else fails and the carpet needs to be replaced, opt for carpet with high-quality, stain-resistant fibers that will last.

 Please let us know if you have any additional questions about how to keep carpets clean or any other flooring and maintenance issues by contacting us or reaching out to email@example.com today.